 First, prioritize the one to three goals you will work toward over the next twelve months.
 Then, decide on three to five significant milestones you need to reach during the year for the progress on those goals to move forward significantly.

-Then, on your board, near the related image, make five square boxes.
+Then, near the related image, make five square boxes on your board.
 Every time you’ve reached one of those milestones, or you’ve completed one of those tasks, put a checkmark.

 Now you’re making progress, and you can see it!

-When you make progress on your goals and vision, it’s important to celebrate.
-It sounds silly, but not so much, if you think about it.
+When you progress your goals and vision, it’s important to celebrate.
+It sounds silly, but not so much if you think about it.
 We all love a pat on the back when we do good.
 We often expect it from others, but we forget to give it ourselves.

 Your vision board can also be your trophy wall.
 When you do something great that advances the progress of your goals, do something to celebrate.
 Later, add a star to your board.
 You are making strides.
 Be proud of it and recognize it.

 Learn from Failures